Dr. Shaw's TED Talk on the Gulf:

 Illustration by Daniel Adel

-MERI Director granted 'Noisemaker' Award for Work in Gulf
+Institute Director granted 'Noisemaker' Award for Work in Gulf

-MORE's 2nd Annual Noisemaker Awards recognized MERI director Susan Shaw as one of 11 women who were "voices to be reckoned with" in 2010.
+MORE's 2nd Annual Noisemaker Awards recognized the Institute director Susan Shaw as one of 11 women who were "voices to be reckoned with" in 2010.
 Shaw was tapped "for warning America that the 'cure' for the oil disaster in the Gulf may be worse than the spill."
 According to MORE, "Shaw has become one of the most outspoken scientists on the subject of dispersants and the Gulf cleanup."
 MERI's director will continue to raise awareness: "It’s going to take us years, probably decades, to document the impact on human health and the environment,” she says.
 “I think the media has moved on from the story, but people like me will continue to speak out.”
 You can view the story in the December 2010/January 2011 edition of MORE Magazine.
 Click here for the online edition.

 Dr. Susan Shaw speaks on the lasting effects of the Gulf oil spill